gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/_posts/riscv-none-gcc/releases/2017-11-09-riscv-none-gcc-v7-2-0-1-20171109-released.md

 Version v7.2.0-1-20171109 is a new release of **GNU MCU Eclipse RISC-V Embedded GCC**; the main improvement is in GDB, which no longer returns the 4096 CSRs together with the general registers.
 In contrast to the `riscv64-unknown-elf` toolchain, this toolchain is clearly intended for bare-metal embedded applications; for this it was necessary to  update to the latest newlib 2.5 release which uses 'underscore' syscall functions and to **remove the mandatory use of libgloss**.

-To avoid any confusions with the `riscv64-unknown-elf` toolchain, this toolchain was named `riscv-none-embedded-`.
+To avoid any confusions with the `riscv64-unknown-elf` toolchain, this toolchain was renamed to the more appropriate `riscv-none-embedded-`.

 [Binary files »]({{ page.download_url }})